 Moderate Climbing Shoes

-We like them snug...but not too tight!
+We like them snug, but not too tight!
 OUCH!
-Feel free to call us (1-877-48-CLIMB) and talk to an experienced shoe fitter before making your purchase.
+Feel free to call us (1-877-48-CLIMB).
+Our staff can help with sizing advice!

 Rock Climbing Shoes

 - From your measured size, you'll want to consider downsizing 0.5 - 2 full sizes.
 The flatter the shoe, the closer to your measured size.
 The more downturned/aggressive the shoe, the more you'll want to downsize.

 - Pain sucks.
 If you're not used to climbing shoes, as a rule of thumb, it's better to find a snug fit, otherwise climbing would feel miserable.
 Only you can judge what's an "acceptable" discomfort.